Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 Just to be clear, am I allowed to mix and match vaccines when it comes to getting a booster shot?
 Is it good or bad?
 Does it matter?

 It’s OK to mix and match vaccine booster shots.
-The FDA recently amended its emergency use authorization for COVID-19 vaccines to allow eligible people to do so.
+The FDA last year amended its emergency use authorization for COVID-19 vaccines to allow eligible people to do so.

-Just remember: who can get a booster shot and when depends on which vaccine you initially got.
+Just remember: when to get a booster shot depends on which vaccine you initially got.